Condemnation (song): Music video

 A music video was produced to promote the single, directed by Dutch photographer, film director and music video director Anton Corbijn.
-It was published on YouTube in July 2019.
+It was later made available on YouTube in July 2019.

-For unknown reasons, the music video did not appear on Depeche Mode's music video compilation, The Videos 86-98, in 1998, replaced by the live version from Devotional.
-The original video eventually resurfaced on The Videos 86-98's 2002 re-release (The Videos 86-98+).
-Both videos appear on the Devotional DVD re-release in 2004 (although the "Condemnation Live" video was edited so that it wasn't identical to the one in the main Devotional movie).
+For unknown reasons, the music video did not appear on Depeche Mode's music video compilation, The Videos 86>98, in 1998, replaced by the live version from Devotional.
+The original video eventually resurfaced on the compilation's 2002 re-release (Videos 86>98 +).
+Both videos appear on the Devotional DVD re-release from 2004 (although the live video was edited so that it wasn't identical to the one in the main Devotional movie).